Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Introduction

 \myskip \mypar{Anonymous networks.} A classic assumption is that each agent has a unique ID, and efficient algorithms are known for solving many problems in this context~\cite{CFMS15,KLO11,KLO10,KOM11,MS18,DW05}.
 An alternative model is where agents are \emph{anonymous}, and are therefore initially indistinguishable.
 The study of anonymous networks is both practically and theoretically significant, with prolific research spanning several decades~\cite{BV01,CDS06,CGM08,JMM12,FPP00,SUW15,YK88}.

-\myskip \mypar{Computing in anonymous dynamic networks.} Recent work introduced the use of \emph{history trees} for studying anonymous dynamic networks with a unique leader~\cite{DV22}.
-This structure can be constructed using the local views of agents; unlike similar structures, it has a temporal dimension that completely captures a network's dynamism.
-The theory of history trees was later extended to networks with no leader and networks with multiple leaders~\cite{DVdisc}.
+\myskip \mypar{Computing in anonymous dynamic networks.} Recent work introduced the \emph{history tree} as a tool for studying anonymous dynamic networks that are connected at every round and have a unique leader~\cite{DV22}.
+This structure can be constructed via a distributed algorithm using the local information of agents; unlike similar structures, it has a temporal dimension that completely captures a network's dynamism.
+The theory of history trees was later extended to networks with no leader and networks with multiple leaders, as well as networks that are not necessarily connected at every round~\cite{DVdisc} and congested networks~\cite{DVcong}.

 The introduction of history trees enabled the design of optimal linear-time \emph{universal algorithms} for all the aforementioned network scenarios (in a sense that will be elucidated in \cref{s:2}).
-However, an important difference between networks with leaders and without leaders is that in the latter it is impossible to perform \emph{terminating} computations without additional knowledge about the network (such as the number of its agents).
-In leaderless networks, algorithms can only \emph{stabilize} on the correct output without explicitly terminating.
+However, in the leaderless setting considered in this paper, universal computation with \emph{termination} is impossible without additional knowledge about the network (such as the number of its agents).
+Without such knowledge, universal algorithms for leaderless networks can only \emph{stabilize} on the correct output without explicitly terminating.

 \myskip \mypar{Self-stabilization.} In real systems, temporary faults such as memory corruption or message losses are unavoidable; algorithms that withstand such faults are called \emph{self-stabilizing}.
 In \emph{static} anonymous networks, universal self-stabilizing algorithms exist~\cite{BV02b}.
 However, to the best of our knowledge, a similar result for dynamic networks has never appeared in the literature.
 It is therefore desirable to adapt the techniques in~\cite{DV22,DVdisc} to achieve self-stabilization.\footnote{Note that terminating algorithms cannot be self-stabilizing, because an adversary could corrupt the initial memory states of all agents, causing them to erroneously terminate with an arbitrary output.}